Frequently Asked Questions

 Q. What types of payments do you accept?

 A. We accept cash and most major credit and debit cards.
 Sorry we do not accept personal checks and we do not accept pre-paid debit cards.
-We now accept Virginia Medicaid by appointment only.

 Q, What are your office hours?